Transfer admission to Washington University is both selective and competitive.

 at least a 3.5/3.6 GPA from a two-year or four-year college in courses across a broad academic curriculum.
 Some of our academic divisions require specific grades in specific courses.
 For example, students with interests in engineering, business, or the physical or biological sciences must present a strong background in science and mathematics, including calculus.
 In addition, you must have left your current institution and all previous institutions in good standing and be eligible to return.

-If you have been away from a formal academic setting for more than two years, we generally require you to complete at least one year (30 hours) of work at another college or university before submitting your application for transfer admission.
+If you have been away from a formal academic setting for more than two years, we generally recommend you complete at least one year (30 hours) of work at another college or university before submitting your application for transfer admission.

 If you are in your first year of college, you must present at least one completed semester of full-time college work with your application for transfer admission or submit a completed Mid-Semester Progress Report.

 Selecting an Academic Division

 You must select one of our five undergraduate divisions (Architecture, Art, Arts & Sciences, Business, Engineering) when you apply.
 You should select the division which offers the major program that most interests you.
 Because slots for transfer students are very limited, when you are admitted to a division you will be expected to remain in that division after you enroll at Washington University.
 Should you decide to pursue a major in a different division, you will be required to apply for transfer into that division after one full semester at Washington University.
 Transferring between divisions is

 Transferring as a pre-medicine student is challenging.
 We recommend that students interested in pre-medicine apply as junior-level transfers having completed the following coursework:

 - Two semesters of general chemistry (with lab)

 - Two semesters of organic chemistry (with lab)

 - Calculus I & II at the college level